weekplan/www/_drafts/_posts/weekly-digest-for-effective-people-7.md

 ## Pick #5: You Don’t Need to Read 1,000 Books to Be Successful

 Every book that you read will help you — in countless ways.
 But it’s not about the number of books that you read.
-Consuming too much information will hurt you.
+In fact, consuming too much information will hurt you.
 You only need the right information — the right book — to help you succeed.
 John Mashni explains why you don’t need to read 1,000 books to be successful.

 [Read the article](https://medium.com/@JohnMashni/why-you-do-not-need-to-read-1-000-books-to-be-successful-9f51e268d5d4)